 Mrs S M Dalzell (Part-Time)

-Miss A C Morgan
+Ms A C Morgan

 Sullivan runs an active Careers and Guidance programme from Key Stage 3 to Sixth Form and extends provision to pupils who have recently left secondary schooling.
 Currently 6 members of staff are responsible for co-ordinating and delivering the programme.
 Opportunities are sought for the involvement of outside organisations and individuals to participate in the provision of careers guidance.
 The Careers department uses the expertise of the Northern Ireland Careers Service, local universities, local businesses and parents to enrich the Careers Programme.